-Description: The research proposal can be in basic science, biomechanics or the clinical field.
-It will be judged on significance, quality of the hypothesis, experimental protocol and feasibility.
-Projects that intend to use the ISSLS funding to lead to other, larger funding sources are encouraged but must have a strong plan for further funding.
+Description: The research proposal should be in the field of basic science (including biomechanical science).
+At least one investigator must be a current ISSLS member.
+The research proposal will be judged on significance, quality of the hypothesis, experimental protocol and feasibility.
+Projects that intend to use the ISSLS funding to lead to other larger funding sources are encouraged but must have a strong plan for further funding.
 The winning proposal will receive a US$20,000.00 award.
-The principal investigator must be less than 45 years of age.
-At least one investigator must be an ISSLS member.
+The principal investigator must be 45 years of age or younger.
 The research funds cannot be used as a salary for any of the investigators.
-The recipient will provide a progress report to the research committee in writing, prior to the annual meeting and present this report at the Fellowship Ceremony.
-The winner of this grant will be announced at 2021 ISSLS Virtual Meeting.
+The recipient will provide a written progress report to the Research Grant Committee, four weeks prior to the following year’s Annual Meeting and make a presentation during the Fellowship Ceremony of that Annual Meeting.

-The ISSLS Research Grant is sponsored by Taisho Toyama Pharmaceuticals for US$20,000 per year.
+The ISSLS Basic Science Research Grant is sponsored by Kaken Pharmaceutical Co., Ltd and Seikagaku Corporation for US$20,000 per year.
 Research costs, only, will be covered by the award.
 No indirect/overhead costs will be covered by the award.

 - Background, Identification of Critical Lack of Knowledge, Preliminary Data, Significance, Hypothesis, Specific Aims: 2 page limit